-To the same pan, add tsp of oil and fry red chili.
+To the same pan, add teaspoon of oil and fry red chili.
 Take these as well to the mortar pestle.
 Adjust red chili accordingly.

-Add 1 tbsp of oil, chopped brinjals, and salt to the same pan.
+Add 1 tablespoon of oil, chopped brinjals, and salt to the same pan.
 And let the brinjals cook on medium flame.

 Close the pan with lid so that brinjals are cooked in its own water

 Meanwhile add turmeric powder, coriander seeds powder, garlic pods, fried red chili, roasted cumin, and methi seeds and salt to the mortar pestle.

 Add the soaked tamarind along with water to the mortar pestle and make a paste of it.

 Check the brinjals and switch off the stove once they are done.
 It took around 12 minutes for me but the cooking time depends on brinjals.

 Add the cooked brinjals to the mortar pestle and roughly pound these.

 Don’t mash it completely, chunky brinjal pieces will taste good once they get marinated in the masala paste.